arangodb/arangodb/Documentation/UserManual/Transactions.md

 has been synchronised to disk, reducing the risk of losing any data in case of a crash directly after the commit.

+To explicitly force the durability of a transaction even in case all participating collections have the `waitForSync` property set the `false`, the transaction can be declared with the `waitForSync` attribute set to `true`:

+    TRANSACTION({
+      collections: {
+        write: "users"
+      },
+      waitForSync: true,
+      action: function () { ... }
+    });

 Limitations {#TransactionsLimitations}
 ======================================